Twin brothers, childhood friends and IDF soldiers: Who are the hostages still held in Gaza?

 One woman, Inbar Hayman, is among the 26 in Gaza who have been declared dead.

 Of those still believed to be living or whose status is unknown, 11 were taken from the Nova music festival.
-Eight were kidnapped from several kibbutzim, or small communities, in southern Israel, including two foreigners who worked on Israeli farms.
+Eight were kidnapped from several kibbutzim, or small communities, in southern Israel.
 Three are Israeli soldiers – two were kidnapped from military bases and one from a tank.

 Here is what we know about them.

-Note: Editor’s note: This story has been updated with new information.